What Is ISO 13485 Certification?

 Post-market surveillance systems

-When implemented properly, ISO 13485 becomes the backbone of medical device compliance.
+When implemented correctly, ISO 13485 becomes the backbone of medical device regulatory compliance.

 When to Work with an ISO 13485 Consultant